References

 Shamir B Mehta

-MClin Dent (Prosth), Dip FFGDP (UK), PhD, FCGDent, FDSRCPS (Glas), FDSRCS (Eng), FDTFEd (RCSEd), FHEA, Senior Clinical Teacher, Faculty of Dentistry, Oral and Craniofacial Sciences, King's College London.
-Visiting Professor, Department of Dentistry, Radboud University Medical Centre, Nijmegen, Netherlands
+BDS, BSc, MClin Dent (Prosth), Dip FFGDP (UK), PhD, FCGDent, FDSRCPS (Glas), FDSRCS (Eng), FDTFEd (RCSEd), FHEA, Programme Director MSc in Aesthetic Dentistry, Faculty of Dentistry, Oral and Craniofacial Sciences, King's College London; Visiting Professor, Department of Dentistry, Radboud University Medical Centre, Nijmegen, Netherlands

 Articles by Shamir B Mehta